MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Limitations of installationupdate event

 * Channel ID isn't persisted anywhere
 * Bots fail to receive the channel ID when other users or bots are added to the conversation
 * Bots fail to receive channel ID when it's uninstalled

-* Same issue continues after application upgrades
+The following code shows an example of `installationupdate` event:

 # [C#](#tab/dotnet)